realabdulkhaliq/Prompting-Guide-for-Agentic-AI/README.md

 These failure modes are not unique to GPT-4.1, but we share them here for general awareness and ease of debugging.

 - Instructing a model to always follow a specific behavior can occasionally induce adverse effects.
 For instance, if told “you must call a tool before responding to the user,” models may hallucinate tool inputs or call the tool with null values if they do not have enough information. **Adding “if you don’t have enough information to call the tool, ask the user for the information you need” should mitigate this.**
+- When provided sample phrases, models can use those quotes verbatim and start to sound repetitive to users.
+Ensure you instruct the model to vary them as necessary.